yusong17/yusonglab.github.io/pages/pages-root-folder/index.md

   title: "Our research scope"
   url: 'https://yusong17.github.io/yusonglab.github.io/research/'
   image: res-303.jpg
   text: 'We are devoted to developing <b>bioelectronic devices</b> with fundamental study and practical biomedical applications, including but not limited to: <br>1.
 Skin-interfaced multimodal biosensors;<br>2.
 Innovation of additive manufacturing;<br>3.
 AI-powered health assessment;<br>4.
-Closed-loop digital personalized medicine.'
+Closed-loop personalized medicine.'
 #
 # Use the call for action to show a button on the frontpage
 #